Oak Hall School: Arts and extracurricular activities

 Oak Hall has a Spanish program and was placed first in Division 1A at the Florida State Spanish Conference in 2010.
 It also has a Latin program and was placed first in the Senior Division and first in the Junior Division at the 2010 FJCL State Forum held between April 14, 2010, and April 17, 2010.
 The Senior Division won again in 2012, 2014.
 2015, and 2016.
 Its Certamen team has won state and collegiate-level tournaments.
+In addition the school also offers a Chinese language program that competes yearly at the Florida Statewide Chinese Competition.